odsod/monkey-music/README.md

     B,[COMMAND],[COMMAND],[COMMAND]

-Boosting is almost as effective as barrel rolling.
 You can issue a boost command and then issue three other comma separated commands during the same turn.

 After using boost, the command will be on cooldown before being available for use again.